 Exposure to Harmful or Dangerous Chemicals

-As the workers’ compensation benefits attorneys at the Law Offices of Jeffery S. Glassman, LLC in Boston can explain, the symptoms of this type of occupational exposure to hazardous chemicals are often far less dramatic than we would see in the movies, but can just as quickly result in temporary or even permanent disability, which can prevent the injured worker from earning a living.
+As our legal team at the Law Offices of Jeffery S. Glassman, LLC in Boston can explain, the symptoms of this type of occupational exposure to hazardous chemicals are often far less dramatic than we would see in the movies, but can just as quickly result in temporary or even permanent disability, which can prevent the injured worker from earning a living.

 A nail salon worker is, of course, only one example that involves employees being exposed to dangerous or hazardous chemicals.
 Other examples include pool workers, store employees who handle household chemicals, hair stylists, construction workers, sanitation workers, healthcare workers, and those employed in many other industries.
 Health care workers are routinely exposed to hazardous chemicals, infectious material, radiation, and other harmful materials that can result in workplace injuries.What should you do if you suspect occupational exposure to harmful or dangerous chemicals?